MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/quickstart-envelope-reserved-resources.md

 - build-2024
 ---

-# Propagating Resources with Envelope Objects
+# Propagate reserved resources from an Azure Kubernetes Fleet Manager hub cluster to member clusters

-This guide provides instructions on propagating a set of resources from the hub cluster to joined member clusters within an envelope object.
+This article provides an overview of how to use envelope objects to propagate reserved Kubernetes resource types from an Azure Kubernetes Fleet Manager hub cluster to member clusters.

 ## Envelope Object with ConfigMap